michaeltlombardi/ghe/.github/actions/verification/checklist/v1/readme.md

 ### `pull_request_url`

-The URL of the GitHub Pull Request to inspect for checklist completion.
+The URL of the GitHub Pull Request, issue, discussion, or comment to inspect for checklist completion.
 If using this action on a `pull_request` or `pull_request_target` event, this is handled automatically.
 Otherwise, it must be specified.

 ```yaml
 required: true